Kempston Micro Electronics: Joysticks

-The Formula 1 was based on the Quickshot 1 and released June 1985.
+The Formula 1 is based on the Quickshot 1 and released June 1985.

-The Score Board features a base similar in size to a 48K Spectrum, with two fire buttons.
+The Score Board has a base similar in size to a 48K Spectrum, with two fire buttons.
 Released June 1985.

-The Competition Pro consisted of a square base, two large red buttons (for left or right-handed use) and a black pommel stick.
-It used the Atari 2600 standard DE-9 connector and was primary designed to work with the ZX Spectrum Kempston joystick interface but also with the compatible ports built into other home computers such as the Amstrad CPC, Commodore 64 (& VIC-20) and later Commodore Amiga and Atari ST. There was also an Atari 5200 model which leveraged the existing CX52 controller for the keypad functionality.
+The Competition Pro has a square base, two large red buttons (for left or right-handed use), and a black pommel stick.
+It uses the Atari 2600 standard DE-9 connector and was primarily designed to work with the ZX Spectrum Kempston joystick interface; it also works with the compatible ports of other home computers such as the Amstrad CPC, Commodore 64, VIC-20, and later Amiga and Atari ST. An Atari 5200 model uses the existing CX52 controller for the keypad functionality.